Yandex Cloud

 Select full join mysql_Select_full_join_rate

-DGAUGE, requests per second
+DGAUGE, queries per second

 Select full range join mysql_Select_full_range_join_rate

-DGAUGE, requests per second
+DGAUGE, queries per second

-Number of joins searching by range in the reference table
+Rate of joins searching by range in the reference table

-Select range - Number of selections by interval
+Select range - Number of range selects

 Sort range mysql_Sort_range_rate

-DGAUGE, requests per second
+DGAUGE, queries per second

 Sort rows mysql_Sort_rows_rate

-DGAUGE, requests per second
+DGAUGE, queries per second

 Number of rows sorted per unit of time